Why Diversity Matters

 Overall Diversity is Great

-We combine elements of ethnic, geographic, age and gender diversity to create a total diversity ranking for every school.
+We combine elements of racial, geographic, age and gender diversity to create a total diversity ranking for every school.

-Austin College is ranked #510 in ethnic diversity nationwide with a student body composition that is above the national average.
+Austin College is ranked #340 in ethnic diversity nationwide which is far above average.

-This chart will also display the diversity of faculty at Austin College if it is available.
+This chart will display the diversity of undergraduate students at Austin College if it is available.

 If you feel more comfortable on a campus with a relatively equal balance of males and females, this may be the school for you.

-At Austin College, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.
+At Austin College, the disparity between men and women on campus is far lower than the national average.
+The undergraduate student body at Austin College is equally balanced.

 Review Male/Female Diversity at Austin College

-When available, the chart below will include the male to female percentage among Austin College's faculty, as well as students.
+When available, the chart below will include the male to female percentage among Austin College's undergraduate students.

 Normal Location Diversity